natcap/invest.users-guide/source/crop_production.rst

       |float|float|
       +-----+-----+

-  **Embedded Data for Yield Based on Climate-specific Distribution of Observed Yields**
+  **Embedded Data for Yield Based on Climate-Specific Distribution of Observed Yields**

     **Percentile Yield Table (CSV)**  The provided CSV tables should contain information about the average crop yield occuring within each climate-bin across several income levels for each crop in units of tonnes per hectare (tonnes/hectare).
-The table must have a 'climate_bin' column containing values 1 through 100.
+The table must have a 'climate_bin' column containing values 0 through 100.
 The table must have at least one additional column representing a percentile yield within the given climate-bin for a particular crop - an example set of columns could be: 'yield_25th', 'yield_50th', 'yield_75th', 'yield_95th'.
 So, this example table would have the following columns: 'crop', 'climate_bin', 'yield_25th', 'yield_50th', 'yield_75th', 'yield_95th'.
 Each file should be prepended with the name of the crop in lowercase, followed by an underscore to help the program parse the file.

       ===========  ==========  ==========  ==========  ==========  ===
       climate_bin  yield_25th  yield_50th  yield_75th  yield_95th  ...
       ===========  ==========  ==========  ==========  ==========  ===
+      0            0           0           0           0           ...
       1            <float>     <float>     <float>     <float>     ...
       2            <float>     <float>     <float>     <float>     ...
       3            <float>     <float>     <float>     <float>     ...